fuzzthink/p2-traffic-sign-classifier/README.md

 - 'features': 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
 - 'labels': 1D array containing the label/class id of the traffic sign.
 The file signnames.csv contains id -> name mappings for each id.
 - 'sizes': list containing tuples, (width, height) representing the the original width and height the image.
-- 'coords': list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image. __THESE COORDINATES ASSUME THE ORIGINAL IMAGE.
-THE PICKLED DATA CONTAINS RESIZED VERSIONS (32 by 32) OF THESE IMAGES__
+- 'coords': list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image. __NOTE:__ These coordinates assume the original image.
+The pickled data contains resized versions (32x32) of these images.

 ---
 ### Source Files